 - a.
 The rules that apply to activities in the various commercial zones are contained in the activity status tables (including activity specific standards) and built form standards in: - i.
 Rule 15.4 Commercial Core Zone; - ii.
-Rule 15.5 Commercial Local Zone; - iii.
+Rule 15.5 Commercial Local Zone: - iii.
 Rule 15.6 Commercial Banks Peninsula Zone; - iv.
 Rule 15.7 Commercial Retail Park Zone; - v.
 Rule 15.8 Commercial Office Zone; - vi.
 Rule 15.9 Commercial Mixed Use Zone; - vii.
-Rule 15.10 Commercial Central City Business Zone - viii.
-Rule 15.11 Commercial Central City Mixed Use Zone - ix.
+Rule 15.10 Commercial Central City Business Zone; - viii.
+Rule 15.11 Commercial Central City Mixed Use Zone; - ix.
 Rule 15.12 Commercial Central City Mixed Use (South Frame) Zone; - x.
-Rule 15.13 Matters of control and discretion - b.
+Rule 15.13 Matters of control and discretion. - b.
 Area specific rules also apply to activities within the Commercial Core Zone and Commercial Local Zone in the following areas: - i.
-Belfast/ Northwood (as identified in Appendix 15.15.1) Rule 15.
-4.3.1 - ii.
-Ferrymead (as identified in Appendix 15.15.2) Rule 15.
-4.3.2, - iii.
-North Halswell (as identified in Appendix 15.15.3) Rule 15.
-4.3.3, - iv.
-Prestons Rule 15.
-4.3.4 - v.
-Yaldhurst Rule 15.
-4.3.5 - vi.
-Other areas- Rule 15.
-4.3.6 - vii.
-St Albans (as identified in Appendix 15.15.4) Rule 15.5.3. - c.
-The activity status tables and standards in the following chapters also apply to activities in all commercial zones (other than port activities south of Norwich Quay in the Commercial Banks Peninsula Zone where Chapters 6, 7, 11 and 12 do not apply): - 5 Natural Hazards; - 6 General Rules and Procedures; - 7 Transport; - 8 Subdivision, Development and Earthworks; - 9 Natural and Cultural Heritage; - 11 Utilities and Energy; and - 12 Hazardous Substances and Contaminated Land. - d.
+Belfast/ Northwood (as identified in Appendix 15.15.1) Rule 15.4.3 - ii.
+Ferrymead (as identified in Appendix 15.15.2) Rule 15.4.4 - iii.
+North Halswell (as identified in Appendix 15.15.3) Rule 15.4.5 - iv.
+Prestons Rule 15.4.6 - v.
+Yaldhurst Rule 15.4.7 - vi.
+Commercial Core Zone (Other areas) Rule 15.4.8 - vii.
+St Albans (as identified in Appendix 15.15.5) Rule 15.5.3 - The activity status tables and standards in the following chapters also apply to activities in all commercial zones (other than port activities south of Norwich Quay in the Commercial Banks Peninsula Zone where Chapters 4, 6, 7, and 11 do not apply): - 4 Hazardous Substances and Contaminated Land. - 5 Natural Hazards; - 6 General Rules and Procedures; - 7 Transport; - 8 Subdivision, Development and Earthworks; - 9 Natural and Cultural Heritage; and - 11 Utilities and Energy. - d.
 The activity status tables and standards specified in clause c. above do not apply to port activities south of Norwich Quay in the Commercial Banks Peninsula Zone.
 The activity status tables and standards in the following chapters shall be the only chapters that apply to port activities south of Norwich Quay (in addition to the rules for the Commercial Banks Peninsula Zone) where relevant:

-- 5 Natural Hazards; - 8 Subdivision, Development and Earthworks; and - 9 Natural and Cultural Heritage. - Where the word 'facility' is used in the rules e.g. spiritual facility, it shall also include the use of a site/building for the activity that the facility provides for, unless expressly stated otherwise.
-Similarly, where the word/ phrase defined includes the word 'activity' or 'activity', the definition includes the land and/or buildings for that activity unless expressly stated otherwise in the activity status tables. - fe.
+- 5 Natural Hazards; - 8 Subdivision, Development and Earthworks; and - 9 Natural and Cultural Heritage. - e.
 In the commercial zones, either all or specific activities that are listed as restricted discretionary activities shall comply with the built form standards.
 At the beginning of the built form standards for each zone, it is specified which activities are subject to compliance with these standards.